kubernetes-sigs/cloud-provider-azure/site/content/en/topics/pls-integration.md

 linkTitle: "Azure Private Link Service Integration"
 type: docs
 description: >
-    Connect Azure Private Link service to internal load balancer.
+    Connect Azure Private Link service to Azure Standard Load Balancer.
 ---

 Azure Private Link Service (PLS) is an infrastructure component that allows users to privately connect via a Private Endpoint (PE) in a VNET in Azure and a Frontend IP Configuration associated with an Azure Load Balancer (ALB).
 With Private Link, users as service providers can securely provide their services to consumers who can connect from within Azure or on-premises without data exfiltration risks.

-Before Private Link Service integration, users who wanted private connectivity from on-premises or other VNETs to their services in the Azure Kubernetes cluster were required to create a Private Link Service (PLS) to reference the Azure Internal LoadBalancer.
+Before Private Link Service integration, users who wanted private connectivity from on-premises or other VNETs to their services in the Azure Kubernetes cluster were required to create a Private Link Service (PLS) to reference the Azure LoadBalancer.
 The user would then create a Private Endpoint (PE) to connect to the PLS to enable private connectivity.
 With this feature, a managed PLS to the LB would be created automatically, and the user would only be required to create PE connections to it for private connectivity.

-Currently, managed private link service only works with Azure Internal Standard Load Balancer.
-Users who want to use private link service for their Kubernetes services must set annotation `service.beta.kubernetes.io/azure-load-balancer-internal` to be `true` ([Doc](../loadbalancer)).
+Currently, private link service connectivity is broken with Azure external Standard Load Balancer and floating ip enabled (default).
+To use managed private link service, users can either create an internal service by setting annotation `service.beta.kubernetes.io/azure-load-balancer-internal` to `true` or disable floating ip by setting annotation `service.beta.kubernetes.io/service.beta.kubernetes.io/azure-disable-load-balancer-floating-ip` to `true` ([more details here](../loadbalancer)).

 ## PrivateLinkService annotations